ANPetru/LightsOff_Unity/README.md

     -Algorithm to turn lights around the one you click on or off

-    -Algorithm to generetae lights on or off randomly
+    -Algorithm to generate lights on or off randomly